conflabermits/Scripts/python/wordle/README.md

 * Uses the filtered word list to look for words where the green letters are in the right places and puts them in a "final" word list.
 * Prints the contents and length of the "final" word list.

+I still need to add logic for handling yellows and duplicate letters, and figure out how best to filter and display the suggested guesses.
+I should also consider a better way to enter some of this info since the current method might not work for handling duplicate letters.

 ## Examples

 ```text